balajinarayanaa/docs/content/docs/AdminTools/usermanagement.md

 # User Management

-User Management is a awesome tool shall enable tenant user administration by tenant administrators or Philips service on their behalf.
+User Management is a greatest tool shall enable tenant user administration by tenant administrators or Philips service on their behalf.

 User management UI enables you to access and configure HSDP IAM in a user friendly way.
 You can create and manage users and groups, and use roles and permissions to allow and deny their access to features or actions.